Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Results and Discussions

 \section{Results and Discussions}

 In this work, we solve Eq.~(\ref{eq:EFunc}) with the {\it NN} interaction constructed from the chiral effective field theory to obtain the bound and breakup states of the deuteron projectile.
 In particular, we employ an {\it NN} interaction of the Low Energy Nuclear Physics International Collaboration (LENPIC)~\cite{Epelbaum:2014sza,Epelbaum:2014efa,Maris:2016wrd,Binder:2016,Binder:2018} up to N$^4$LO (which we refer to as LENPIC-N$^4$LO).
-The LENPIC interactions employ a semilocal coordinate-space regulator and we adopt the interaction with the regulator of 1.0 fm~\cite{Binder:2016,Binder:2018}.
+The LENPIC interactions employ a semilocal coordinate-space regulator and we adopt the interaction with the regulator of $1.0$ fm~\cite{Binder:2016,Binder:2018}.
+In the tBF method, the deuteron spectrum, {\it E1} transition matrix elements and {\it E1} polarizability depend on the adopted {\it NN} interaction.
+Hence, the sensitivity of scattering observables to the {\it NN} interaction is likely to depend on the incident energy and the scattering angles.
 We will test other {\it NN} interactions in future applications in order to investigate tBF scattering conditions that could constrain the off-shell properties of the realistic {\it NN} interaction.

 We set the initial state of the projectile to be in its ground state ($^3S_1-{^3D_1}$ channel).
 The polarization will be defined for each of the specific applications below.
 Since {\it E1} transitions respect the conservation of the total spin $S$ of the {\it np} system, we take only channels with $S=1$ into account.
 We restrict the total angular momentum $J$ to be $J\le 2$ though higher angular momentum states could, in principle, be populated through higher-order transitions.
 We introduce a quantity $E_{\rm cut}$ to represent the upper energy limit of the retained scattering states of the {\it np} system.
 We discuss below our choice $E_{\rm cut}=14$ MeV and its adequacy.
 To be specific, we adopt the eigenstates of the {\it np} system with eigenenergies below $E_{\rm cut}$ in $^3S_1-{^3D_1}$, $^3P_0$, $^3P_1$, $^3D_2$ and $^3P_2-{^3F_2}$ channels to form the basis representation of the tBF approach in this work.